I give you http://pom.ianchanning.com. Pomodoros with a Lock Stock film quote at the end of each one.

 |Scrum Guide™||Unsucked agile guidelines™|

-|The Scrum Team||The whole team|
+|The Scrum Team||The Team|

-|The Product Owner||The business / customer|
+|The Product Owner||The Client|

-|The Development Team||The developers|
+|The Development Team||The Developers|

 |The Scrum Master||The Project Manager|

-|The Sprint||Month / Increment / Project – Sprint isn’t actually that bad a word|
+|The Sprint||The Sprint (it isn’t actually that bad a word) / Increment|

-|Definition of “Done”||Happy Business / Customer|
+|Definition of “Done”||Happy Client|

 Can I have a word…